-As at 31 December, the ageing analysis of gross trade receivables is as follows a) Short-term bank deposits represent time deposits with local banks with original maturities of less than three months and have an average rate of commission of 0.65% (2019: 2.08%) per annum.
+a) Short-term bank deposits represent time deposits with local banks during last year with original maturities of less than three months.
+An average rate of commission for deposits outstanding at 31 December 2020 amounted to 0.65% per annum.